verana-labs/verifiable-trust-vpr-spec/spec.md

 *This section is non-normative.*

-The Permission registry is a can be used by crawlers to index the metadata associated with [[ref: verifiable services]].
+The Participant registry is a can be used by crawlers to index the metadata associated with [[ref: verifiable services]].

 Search engines can iterate over the permissions, and index [[ref: VSs]] by resolving the service identifier (at the moment a [[ref: DID]], that could be extended in the future), verify if service is a [[ref: verifiable service]], and in such a case extracting their verifiable metadata, such as [[ref: linked-vp]] presented credentials.